Gracie Jiu Jitsu History

-Jiu-Jitsu, unlike other martial arts, did not evolve from one source, tradition, or root; instead it has multiple roots and travelled through many Asian countries before its final development in Japan.
+Jiu-Jitsu, unlike other martial arts, did not evolve from one source, tradition, or root.
+Instead, it has taken various courses and travelled through many Asian countries before its final development in Japan.

 From India Jiu Jitsu travelled to China and then to Japan.
 The period of Japanese history between the 8th and 16th centuries was covered with constant civil war and many systems of Jiu-Jitsu were utilized, practiced and perfected on the battlefield.
 This training was used to conquer armoured and armed opponents.